 POLO is no longer accepting contributions.
 With a few exceptions, most items have been moved to the Kaltura Video Platform.
 We value the past contribution to POLO and thank those who have shared their learning objects with the Palm Beach State College community.

-POLO (Panther Online Learning Objects) is a digital library of educational resources.
-It serves as a portal to find the rich, publicly-accessible media spread throughout the College's websites.
-Its main collections are:
+POLO (Panther Online Learning Objects) was a digital library of educational resources.
+It served as a portal to find rich, publicly-accessible media spread throughout the College's websites.
+Its main collections were: